latex3/xcolor/README.md

-Package `xcolor' by Dr. Uwe Kern
+## Package `xcolor' by Dr. Uwe Kern

+Version 2022-06-12 v2.14

 Maintained by the LaTeX Project https://github.com/latex3/xcolor/issues

 `xcolor' provides easy driver-independent access to several kinds of colors, tints, shades, tones, and mixes of arbitrary colors by means of